-The time spent after a training session to mobilize should focus on, but not be limited too, the muscles used during the session just completed.
+Next, the time spent after a training session to mobilize should focus on, but not be limited too, the muscles used during the session just completed.
 If a joint or muscle has proper alignment and range of motion then do not focus on it.
-Focus on mobilizing short and tight muscles to better improve range of motion.
+Instead, focus on mobilizing short and tight muscles to better improve range of motion.

 Each post-training mobility technique should be utilized for a minimum of 2 minutes on each muscle to create lasting change.

-Mobility can also be replaced by yoga or any other activity that improves your body’s ability to move as intended without pain, such as rolling out soft tissues.
-It is most optimal to mobilize right after a training session but it can also be done on non-training days.
+Also, mobility can be replaced by yoga or any other activity that improves your body’s ability to move as intended without pain.
+Such as by rolling out your soft tissues.
+It is best to do your mobility work right after a training session.
+However, it can also be done on non-training days.

-The goal is to get at least 30-40 minutes of mobilization done weekly to enhance your recovery and performance.
-That is just 10 minutes 3-4 times per week.
+The goal is to get in at least 30-40 minutes of mobility work each week.
+This will improve your recovery, performance, and strength.
+Plus, that is just 10 minutes 3-4 times per week!

 Check below for all of our Mobility Exercises!

 No mobility technique is meant to be static, or passive.
-For each movement find tension and work through it by utilizing controlled movements, moving in and out of tension and contract-relax techniques.
+For each movement, find tension and work through it with controlled movements.
+Move in and out of tension and use contract-relax techniques to stretch even farther.

 When moving into tight positions, do so slowly and hold the tight position for 2 seconds before moving slightly back out.